davidpeckham/sublime-filterlines/README.md

 * `case_sensitive`:  search is case sensitive by default
 * `use_new_buffer_for_filter_results`:  set this to false to overwrite the current buffer
+* `preserve_search`:  if true, remembers your latest search string or regex and uses it for your next search

 ## Feedback ##